dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 - $H^{?,?}$: Number of deformations
 - $H^{1,1}(X)$: Number of independent curve classes

-Physicists interested in such manifolds with small Hodge numbers (bidegree < 20)
+Physicists interested in $CY\dash$threefolds with small Hodge numbers (bidegree < 20)

-Why should
+Why should we be interested in these?
+Show up in Physics, Geometry, and Arithmetic.